-- Cranberry Version 1.0 - Initial, inoperative design of the Cranberry boards being tested and debugged. - Contains various design flaws and inconsistencies, as documented in Section 3.2. - Cranberry Version 2.0 - Produces an operable, albeit with reduced functionality, Cranberry board. - Contains the bare minimum fixes and workarounds to the problems with Version 1. - Cranberry Version 3.0 - Significant redesign and overhaul of Cranberry board design. - Includes the minor changes from version 2, and in addition, the added functionality and design considerations, that will be discussed in Section 6.
+- Cranberry Version 1.0 - Designer: Conrad Chong (Completed: FA2014) - Initial, inoperative design of the Cranberry boards being tested and debugged. - Contains various design flaws and inconsistencies, as documented in Section 3.2. - Cranberry Version 2.0 - Designer(s): Brandon Amano and Kim Pee Castro (Completed: FA2015) - Produces an operable, albeit with reduced functionality, Cranberry board. - Contains the bare minimum fixes and workarounds to the problems with Version 1.

+- Cranberry Version 3.2 - Designer(s): Brandon Amano and Kim Pee Castro (Completed: SP2016) - Significant redesign and overhaul of Cranberry board design. - Includes the minor changes from version 2, and in addition, the added functionality and design considerations, that will be discussed in Section 6. - Cranberry Version 3.5 - Designer(s): Brandon Amano and Kim Pee Castro (Completed: SP2016) - Builds upon the design of Version 3.2 and incorporates fixes to several critical design flaws.
+Design also includes numerous additions and improvements to functionality, as discussed in Section 6.